 The Delta Museum and Archives Society is a registered non-profit society that depends on government grants, private donations and fund-raising efforts to provide its services to the community of Delta.
-The society operates two facilities: the Delta Museum and the Delta Archives and Edgar Dunning Reading Room.
+The society operates three facilities: the Delta Museum, Delta Archives and Edgar Dunning Reading Room, and a Program and Administrative Annex.

 Located in the heart of Ladner Village, the Delta Museum offers visitors and researchers an opportunity to discover our community's recent and distant past through exciting new exhibits, fun activities and special programs.